StackExchange/stack-blog/_posts/2011-02-22-are-some-questions-too-simple.markdown

 <blockquote>
-**General reference**: this question is too basic; the answer is indexed in any number of general internet reference sources designed specifically to find that type of information.
+<strong>General reference</strong>: this question is too basic; the answer is indexed in any number of general internet reference sources designed specifically to find that type of information.
 </blockquote>